KubeRocketCI/docs/docs/operator-guide/microsoft-entra/nexus-authentication.md

+---
+id: nexus-authentication
+sidebar_label: Nexus
+---

-# Nexus
+# Guide: Microsoft Entra SSO integration with Nexus

-This page provides instructions on how to configure Nexus with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP) and OAuth2-proxy as an authentication proxy.
+This guide provides instructions on how to configure Nexus with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP) and OAuth2-proxy as an authentication proxy.

 ## Prerequisites